alexander-bui/youtube-to-mp3-python-multiprocessing/README.md

 ## How to use
 1. (Optional): Create a virtual environment
 2. Run `pip install -r requirements.txt`
-3. Add youtube links to `youtube_urls` and  change destination folder in `destination`
+3. Add youtube links to `youtube_urls`,  change destination folder in `destination`, set `prefix` for additional naming for each title
 4. Adjust `PROCESS_TYPE` and `NUMBER_OF_WORKERS` to preference
 5. Run `python3 main.py` or `python main.py`